skgrange/emitr/README.md

 ### Importing by monitoring location or field session

 More useful for on-road emission data analysis is the ability to import data based on monitoring location (a site) or monitoring sessions (generally a site/day/instrument triad).
+The site or session integer keys need to be known first which can be found in the `sites` and `sessions` tables.
+Here is an example of usage:

 ```
 # Get site information